 The Code of Ethics for Certified Grief Counselors, Fellows of the American Academy of Grief Counseling and Certified Child/Adolescent Grief Counselors may be viewed online by clicking here.
 The Code of Ethics is approved by the Governing Board and the Advisory Board of the American Academy of Grief Counseling.

-- The certification fee for Certified Child/Adolescent Grief Counselors is $ 200.00 for the four year term of certification.
+- The certification fee for Certified Child/Adolescent Grief Counselors is $200.00, plus shipping and handling, for the four year term of certification.
+All Certification packets, which include the official certificate, wallet ID card, and other related documents are shipped with tracking.
 Payment in full is due at the time of application.
 If an applicant does not meet certification criteria, the application fee is refunded.
-A completed application must be mailed in to the with full payment to be considered for certification.
-Application is available on this website.
+A completed application must be submitted with full payment to be considered for certification.
+The application form is available Here.

 - Major credit cards are accepted.
 Check and money orders are to be payable to : The American Institute of Healthcare Professionals.